-Press the "Jets 1" button once to turn pump 1 on or off, and to shift between low- and high-speeds if equipped.
+Press the "Jets 1" button once to turn pump 1 on or off, and to shift between low- and highspeeds if equipped.
 If left running, the pump will turn off after a time-out period.
 The pump 1 low-speed will time out after 30 minutes.
 The high-speed will time out after 15 minutes.

-On non-circ systems, the low-speed of pump 1 runs when any other pump is on.
-If the spa is in Ready Mode (See page 36), Pump 1 low may also activate for at least 1 minute every 30 minutes to detect the spa temperature (polling) and then to heat to the set temperature if needed.
+If the spa is in Ready Mode (See page 32), Pump 1 low may also activate for at least 1 minute every 30 minutes to detect the spa temperature (polling) and then to heat to the set temperature if needed.
 When the low-speed turns on automatically, it cannot be deactivated from the panel, however the high speed may be started.